tomvanschaijk/tomvanschaijk.github.io/_posts/2025-01-25-advent-of-code-day-1-rust-vs-python.markdown

 }
 ```

 And this results in the final set of results I will show you.
-I'm glad to see we're shaving off another few 100ms from the 100M entry file.
-On a relative scale, that's about 20% of a speed increase, which is pretty amazing.
-These changes bring the measurements within a few 10's of ms of just reading the file without performing processing at all, so I'm going to leave it at that.
+I'm glad to see we're shaving off close to 40% of the time spent, which is pretty amazing.
 However, I hope some of you can completely leave my Rust implementation in the dust and introduce massive speedups (maybe using the GPU, even more interesting and innovative algorithms or approaches, ...).
 Again, if so, definitely contact me; I always want to learn.
-For the time being, on my machine, loading the file and processing 100 million entries takes about 1.3 seconds, which is fine by me.
+For the time being, on my machine, loading the file and processing 100 million entries takes about 950 milliseconds, which is fine by me.
 Thanks for reading through the entire article; I hope it sparked your interest!

 ![bucketsort]({{ site.url }}/assets/aoc_rust_python/bucketsort_final.png)